Juhaziel/New-Solar-Language/documentation2/Frontend/Lexer.md

 Pointer literals are strictly 32-bits.

+### Characters ###
+Character literals are surrounded in single quotes (') It will transform its content into its 8-bit UTF-8 (ASCII-only) codepoint or, if prefixed with `w`/`W`, into its 16-bit UTF-16 (BMP-only) codepoint.

+Character literals support escape sequence which can be seen lower.

 ### String ###
-Strings are a sequence of character literals grouped together.
+Strings are a sequence of character literals grouped together and enclosed in double-quotes (").
 They are considered to be of type `[n]int16` where n is the length of the string plus the null-terminator.

+Like character literals, the default encoding is UTF-8, or UTF-16 if prefixed with `w`/`W`.
+Unlike character literals, Unicode codepoints that don't fit into a single word (UTF-8->ASCII, UTF-16->BMP) will be encoded with multiple words.

 #### Escape Sequences ####
 A character can be escaped by putting a backslash (`\`) in front of it.